microsoft/microcode/docs/samples.md

 ![Pet Hamster MicroCode program](./images/generated/sample_pet_hamster.png){:class="sample"}

-Keep your micropet happy by petting its head (Logo) and don't shake it, it does not like that.
+Keep your micro:pet happy by petting its head (Logo) and don't shake it, it does not like that.

 ### improvement ideas